-(NCT03421262).
-To supplement this evidence, ongoing trials of treatment for women with positive OGCT screening results but not GDM (ACTRN12607000174482306) and IADPSG GDM but excluding those with two abnormal glucose values (NCT02708758) could further inform the magnitude of treatment effects for women with lesser degrees of dysglycemia.
-Recommendations for changes in screening approaches should consider trade-offs between benefits and harms (including possible overdiagnosis and overtreatment).
-Furthermore, one-step screening has previously been found to be more costly than a two-step approach in terms of glucose testing.37
+Variability in clinical practice remains with regard to which criteria and timing to use for screening and diagnosing GDM.
+More evidence regarding effects of different timing of screening could reduce uncertainty in clinical practice.
+An ongoing trial is investigating outcomes associated with treatment of GDM diagnosed before 20 weeks' gestation.
+This update identified five trials comparing IADPSG versus CC criteria, though ongoing trials of treatment for women with positive OGCT screening results but not GDM and IADPSG GDM but excluding those with two abnormal glucose values could further inform decisions.
+Recommendations for changes in screening approaches should consider trade-offs between benefits and harms, including possible overdiagnosis and overtreatment.
+Furthermore, one-step screening has previously been found to be more costly than a two-step approach in terms of glucose testing.
 To reduce resources required and inconvenience associated with screening, there may be increased interest in screening tests that allow some women to avoid the OGCT, including risk-based screening tools.
-Evidence is also needed on accuracy of early screening and to build upon the single existing trial of treatment for GDM diagnosed early in pregnancy vs. later; findings from an ongoing trial on this topic are anticipated in about two years (ACTRN12616000924459).307